jmvbxx/colombian_severance/README.md

-# liquidacion
+# Colombian Severance
-To calculate the payroll taxes for Colombian employee in ruby
+To calculate Colombian severance for a Colombian employee in ruby